HMT Empire Windrush: World War II service

 When World War II began, Monte Rosa was in Hamburg.
 From 11 January 1940 she was a barracks ship at Stettin (now Szczecin), and in April 1940 she was a troopship for the invasion of Norway, mainly sailing to Oslo.

 She was one of two ships used in 1942 to deport Norwegian Jews.
-She made two trips from Oslo to Denmark on 19 and 26 November, carrying a total of 46 people, including the Polish-Norwegian businessman and humanitarian Moritz Rabinowitz.
+She made two trips from Oslo to Denmark on 19 and 26 November, carrying a total of 46 Jewish people, including the Polish-Norwegian businessman and humanitarian Moritz Rabinowitz.
 All but two were murdered at Auschwitz concentration camp.
 In September 1943 she was to be used for the deportation of Danish Jews.
 The German chief of sea transport at Aarhus in Denmark, together with Monte Rosas captain, Heinrich Bertram (captain), conspired to prevent this by falsely reporting serious engine trouble to the German High Command.
 This action may have helped the rescue of the Danish Jews.

 In September 1943, Royal Navy s in Operation Source badly damaged the battleship in Altafjord in Norway.
 Germany was unwilling to risk moving the ship to a German dockyard for repair, so in October Monte Rosa was used to take hundreds of civilian workers and engineers to Altafjord, where they repaired Tirpitz in situ.
 Monte Rosa was docked alongside Tirpitz as an accommodation ship for the workers, and as a repair ship.